Scientific name: Diabrotica speciosa Germar

 At Risk

-The cucurbit beetle has a broad range of vegetable host crops.
-In Minnesota, corn, soybean and potatoes are the most common hosts that cucurbit beetle could impact.
-This insect also has potential to impact fresh-market vegetables due to its affinity for plants in the Cucurbitaceae family.
+The cucurbit beetle feeds on a broad range of vegetable crops.
+In Minnesota, it could pose a threat to corn, soybean and potatoes.
+This insect may also impact fresh-market vegetables due to its affinity for plants in the gourd family (Cucurbitaceae).

 Distribution

-The cucurbit beetle is not known to occur in North America.
+The cucurbit beetle is not currently known to occur in North America.

 Biology

-Adult beetles are considered moderately cold tolerant and overwinter in the rosettes and crowns of winter-growing plants, bordering vegetation, plant debris, woodlots and fence rows.
-Adult beetles are free-living and feed on flowers and leaves of host plants.
-This is the life stage most likely to be noticed.
+Adult beetles are moderately cold tolerant.
+They overwinter in the rosettes and crowns of winter-growing plants, in bordering vegetation, plant debris, woodlots and fencerows.

-Eggs are laid directly on the soil near a host plant.
-Young larvae feed through the root system and older larvae feed on the upper plant to just below the crown.
-The number of generations per year depends on climate and latitude.
-In some tropical areas they can reproduce year round.
+Eggs are laid in soil near host plants.
+Young larvae feed on roots, while older larvae feed on the plant up to just below the crown.
+The number of generations per year varies with climate and latitude.
+In some tropical areas, they reproduce year-round.

 Identification

-Adult cucurbit beetles are about a quarter-inch long and are green to bluish-green with six yellow spots on the back.
-The head is reddish-brown to black and the body is generally oval in shape.
+Adult cucurbit beetles are about 1/4 inch long.
+They are green to bluish-green with six yellow spots on their backs.
+The head is reddish-brown to black, and the body is oval in shape.

-There are a number of common cucumber beetles in Minnesota such as the striped and spotted cucumber beetles (Acalymma vittatum and Diabrotica undecimpunctata howardii respectively) that could be mistaken for the cucurbit beetle.
+Other common cucumber beetles in Minnesota, such as the striped cucumber beetle (Acalymma vittatum) and the spotted cucumber beetle (Diabrotica undecimpunctata howardii) can be mistaken for the cucurbit beetle.

 Regulatory Status: Potentially Regulated

 Federal and state regulations may be implemented if the cucurbit beetle is discovered in Minnesota.
-Actions in response to a discovery could include restricting movement of materials that potentially harbor cucurbit beetle as well as measures to suppress the growth of or eradicate any infestations.
+These may include restrictions on the movement of materials that potentially harbor cucurbit beetle and efforts to suppress or eradicate infestations.

 What Can Be Done?

-The MDA monitors for cucurbit beetles in our commodities survey.
+The MDA monitors for cucurbit beetles through our commodities survey.
 Contact the MDA via email at reportapest@state.mn.us if you suspect an infestation of cucurbit beetle.